sensu/sensu-docs/content/sensu-go/5.16/getting-started/learn-sensu.md

 Runtime Assets:        sensu-slack-handler
 {{< /highlight >}}

-With the filter in place, you should no longer receive messages in your Slack channel every time the sandbox entity sends a keepalive event.
+With the event filter in place, you should no longer receive messages in your Slack channel every time the sandbox entity sends a keepalive event.

 Let's stop the agent and confirm that you receive the expected warning message.